Hokkaido Road Trip: Tokyo to Hokkaido via overnight ferry

 Other than the buffet, there is also a small shop that sells snacks, and there are vending machines across the ship.

-Things to do on the ship
+Things to do onboard the ferry

 If you don't want to stay in your room, there is a common area to sit in.